 Build vs. Buy Decision Framework

-The right implementation path depends on how standard the workflow is, how much control the business needs, and whether the agent will touch proprietary systems or revenue-critical decisions.
+The right path depends on how standard the workflow is, how much control the business needs, and whether the agent will touch proprietary systems or revenue-critical decisions.

 Decision factorBuy or use a managed platform when…Build or use an implementation partner when…